ascholerChemeketa/cs160Reader/_sources/CSPRepeatTurtles/RepeatTurtlesPractice.rst

     draw everything from a 10 sided to a 3 sided polygon, counting down (10, 9, 8, ...
 3).
 Each
     shape should have a size (side length) of 100.

+    If you are having trouble, try printing out the loop counter so you can see which numbers your loop is counting through.

     |turtle_ref|

     ~~~~